 fb pixel

-Making use of a good oral hygiene routine is the most effective preventative measure against gum disease.
+A good oral hygiene routine is the most effective preventative against gum disease.

 With sparkling white smiles often being people’s focus, gums can get overlooked.
 Healthy gums are a significant contributor to good oral and general health.

-In this article, our dentists share with you the signs of healthy vs. unhealthy gums and 6 tips for healthy gums.
+In this article, our dentists discuss the signs of healthy vs. unhealthy gums and six tips for healthy gums.

 Are My Gums Healthy?

-It can be difficult to tell if your gums are healthy or not, especially in the early stages of gum disease.
-This is because the symptoms, to begin with, are mild.
+It can be challenging to tell if your gums are healthy, especially in the early stages of gum disease.
+This is because the symptoms are mild to begin with.

-To help give you a better idea of the condition of your gums, we’ve created a list of indicators of good and bad gum health that are easily identifiable.
+To help you better understand the condition of your gums, we’ve created a list of easily identifiable indicators of good and bad gum health.

 Healthy Gums

-• Are pink (varies with complexion) and firm
+• They are pink (varies with complexion) and firm

 • Don’t bleed easily